ahmed-alzahrani/GFG-Client/README.md

 - changed PlayerDetailsViewController to have a DetailedPlayer? instead of Player? at file scope, the necessary change was made to the segue preparations in PlayersViewController

 - Added search bar functionality, now players can be searched by name, team, league, position, age, id, or number to find them quicker in the tableView

+__30/05/18__

+- added a Decodable model for Charity object based on returned JSON from web app

+- added retrieval of Charity info from web app in NetworkingService

+- added CharitiesViewController and custom cell CharityCellViewController for tabBars's charity tab, similar to the playerController

+- Removed a few deprecated outlets from PlayerCellViewController

+- override the prepare for segue in PlayerDetailsViewController to return to the players table view with the tab bar, as opposed to without

+- added a searchBar validator function for the charities search bar